-2 Disruptions or degraded performance caused by the source in use or on any of the network links between the client and source can lead to poor user experience, often in the form of lower playback quality, rebuffering, or complete playback failureThis study considers integration of different technologies into the 5G Media Streaming System that addresses these, and similar, issues by allowing media streaming applications to efficiently access content across multiple Content Delivery Networks (CDNs) and/or multiple access networks.
+2 Disruptions or degraded performance caused by the source in use or on any of the network links between the client and source can lead to poor user experience, often in the form of lower playback quality, rebuffering, or complete playback failure.

+This study considers integration of different technologies into the 5G Media Streaming System that addresses these, and similar, issues by allowing media streaming applications to efficiently access content across multiple Content Delivery Networks (CDNs) and/or multiple access networks.
 Different client implementations may then beneficially use the content on these multiple sources or networks concurrently, potentially guided by service or network provider.
 In addition, formats and techniques for generating content for multiple CDN or multiple access network delivery such as MPEG-DASH Part 9 (ReAP) [DASH9] may be considered.
 Further extensions include the ability for a client to use multiple access networks at the same time to support media delivery.
 Study of integration of different technologies into the 5G Media Streaming System is of relevance to address content provisioning, content hosting, impacts on user plane reference points M2 and M4, and on media session handling at reference point M5 as well as potential benefits in terms of quality and resource usage.

-5.x.1.2 Multi-CDN media delivery
+5.x.1.2 Challenges Multi-CDN deployments aim to address

 CDNs are often used by content distributors to globally scale delivery of their content to end-users.
 These networks consist of a number of Points of Presence (PoPs) located at various locations around the networks’ edge.
 These PoPs help load-balance delivery of content as well as improve Quality of Service (QoS) by reducing the distance/latency between every client and the content they are accessing.
 In many cases, content distributors employ multiple CDNs to leverage the strengths of one CDN over another in every location those CDNs have a PoP.
 For example, a client experiencing degraded performance while using one CDN may switch to another that is offering better performance at that time and location.
 As another example, a content distributor may prefer one CDN over another at a given time to reduce delivery costs and/or meet monthly contractual commitments.
 These Multi-CDN deployments aim to solve content delivery issues that exist when only one CDN is used; but the benefits they provide may not be fully realized because of the various challenges experienced and underlying methods used to stream content to every client.

 Challenges Multi-CDN deployments and architectures aim to address may include:

+1. Sustained CDN-/network-wide service disruptions where network access, connectivity or QoS is severely degraded.
+Examples may include cases where an entire CDN’s network is degraded because of a network-wide misconfiguration or power failure.
+The duration of these events may last minutes to hours and affect a majority of the client population.
+Examples of recorded instances can be found in [UNPKG24], [NET23], [FSLY21], [AKAM21], [NET22], and [VZ19].

+2. Intermittent or short-term disruptions affecting QoS for an individual or small group of clients.
+Examples include short periods of congestion within the network, isolated HTTP request/response failures or delays caused by application server congestion, etc. The following discusses these in greater detail: [DEMX01], [DEMX02], [IEEE01], [ACM01], [MHV01], [VAS01], and [MWS23]

 3. Augmentation of one CDN's performance with that of another to achieve a level of performance that neither can provide on its own.
 An example is a peer-to-peer CDN where each peer has limited uplink capacity and is unable to satisfactorily service client demand on its own.